SecuraBV/opcattack/README.md

 fails or halts somewhere during the "second half" (the decryption or reflection phases), you can try running the tool again and the first half will be automatically skipped.

+### Miscellaneous attacks

+The tool implements two other experimental attacks, but these are not novel protocol flaws:

+- `cn-inject`: attempts a path injection attack via the CN of an untrusted certificate.
+While in theory this would be possible against a naive implementation of the OPC UA [certificate file name conventions](https://reference.opcfoundation.org/GDS/v105/docs/F) I have not actually found an implementation (yet) that is vulnerable to this.
+- `client-downgrade`: MitM attack to downgrade encryption of a client connection, attempting to steal the user password.
+This is already basically a known potential flaw, however, and most implementations I found are not affected because they need the user to specify a specific security policy in the client configuration.